 Punjab’s road, rail and air transport network, connectivity, construction of bridges and infrastructure facilities are rated among the best.
 As of April 2021, Punjab had a total installed power generation capacity of 14,388.69 MW, of which 4,214.54 MW was under the central sector, 3,281.20 MW (state utilities) and 6,892.95 MW (private sector).
 Of the total installed power-generation capacity, 8,765.51 MW was contributed by thermal power, 3,809.12 MW by hydropower and 1,617.25 MW by renewable energy.

-According to the Department for Promotion of Industry and Internal Trade (DPIIT), cumulative foreign direct investment (FDI) inflows in Jharkhand stood at US$ 792 million in FY21 and were US$ 2.64 billion between October 2019 and March 2021.
-In 2019, the number of IEM filed were 8 and the amount of investments proposed were Rs.
-382 crore (US$ 75.46 million).
+According to the Department for Promotion of Industry and Internal Trade (DPIIT), cumulative FDI inflow in the state stood at US$ 741.23 million between October 2019 and March 2021.